 “Israelites vow their enemies to God as a promise for his support of their successful military efforts.
 In the majority of texts in Deuteronomy and Joshua, it is assumed that God demands total destruction of the enemy” (7).

-Herem was just one of several warfare strategies used by Israel against their enemies.
+Herem was one of several warfare strategies used by Israel against its enemies.
 Other included tricksterism, the ideology of expediency, and non-participation (8).

-A final issue with the reprobate culture argument is that it entails the killing of infants and small children.
-Copan argues that for these infants and children, extermination was a form of mercy killing: “Death would be a mercy, as they would be ushered into the presence of God and spared the corrupting influences of a morally decadent culture” (9).
+Paul Copan would still maintain, despite the obvious inconsistency of the biblical story of Yahweh’s command to exterminate infants and children, that such a “Death would be a mercy, as they would be ushered into the presence of God and spared the corrupting influences of a morally decadent culture” (9).